 I’ve never lived or worked in an air-conditioned space.
 Here in New Hampshire, most of us can get along with fans, cold drinks, and outdoor swimming.
-But the record-breaking heat and high humidity this summer has made the generally dreaded weekly shopping trip to the air-conditioned supermarket almost pleasurable.
+But the record-breaking heat and high humidity has made the generally dreaded weekly shopping trip to the air-conditioned supermarket almost pleasurable.

 Even folks who generally live and work in air-conditioned surroundings sometimes experience power outages, rolling blackouts, or brownouts that knock out cooling systems during the hottest days of summer.

 Below, a few tips for staying cool(er) if you don’t have air conditioning:

 - Try to drop excess bodyfat.
 Fat insulates your body and prevents heat escape.